PolMuri/DNI_Generator/README.md

 # DNI_Generator

+Comments in Catalan, Code in English!

+The comments in this code are written in Catalan, which is my native language, while the code itself is in English.
+This choice aims to facilitate exportation and usage for a broader audience.
+If you have any questions or need further assistance, feel free to ask!

 DNI_Generator is a program created as part of an exercise, generates and compiles a list of all possible combinations for DNI numbers.
 It serves as a practical tool for exploring the entire space of potential DNI sequences.

 You have to install the tqdm library, you can use the following command in your terminal or system's execution environment: